-Monkeypox is a rare disease caused by infection with the monkeypox virus.
+Mpox (monkeypox) is a rare disease caused by infection with the mpox virus.
 The virus is related to but different from the ones that cause smallpox and cowpox.

-Monkeypox occurs mostly in west and central Africa.
+Mpox occurs mostly in west and central Africa.
 However, some cases have been reported in the UK, Europe and other countries.
-Since May 2022 there has been an outbreak of monkeypox affecting the UK and other countries.
+Since May 2022 there has been an outbreak of mpox affecting the UK and other countries.

-The risk of catching monkeypox is currently low in Wales.
+The risk of catching mpox is currently low in Wales.

 More Information can be found below:

-More information about the disease and signs and symptoms can be found below:
+More information about the disease and signs and symptoms can be found at this link:

-As monkeypox is caused by a virus similar to the one that causes smallpox, vaccines designed for smallpox are effective in preventing infection and may reduce the severity of monkeypox in those who have been exposed to someone with the infection.
+As mpox is caused by a virus similar to the one that causes smallpox, vaccines designed for smallpox should give a good level of protection against mpox.

-The Smallpox vaccine available is a Modified Vaccinia Ankara – Bavarian Nordic (MVA-BN).
+The smallpox vaccine available is manufactured by – Bavarian Nordic (MVA-BN).
 It is currently distributed under 2 brand names, although it is the same vaccine.

 The brand names are: